Who we work with

 - Bikes for Key Workers: in response to the COVID-19 crisis, we launched a new project working with a range of partners including Cyclox, Broken Spoke Bike Co-op, Windrush Bike Project and district councils to provide free of charge bikes for Oxfordshire's key workers.
 In just three months we have been able to give out 200 bikes - a crucial step towards a happier, healthier and more active county.

-- Sharing learnings and resources: we regularly share insight, funding information and resources to our third sector partners, and host Leadership Forum events to discuss how we can best work together to fight inactivity and tackle inequality.
+- Sharing learnings and resources: we regularly share insight, funding information and resources to our third sector partners, and co-ordinate a countywide EDI Peer Group which meets regularly to discuss a wide range of EDI themes.